boazsegev/facil.io/README.md

 Since I mentioned `libevent` or `libev`, I should point out that even a simple inspection shows that these are amazing and well tested libraries (how did they make those nice benchmark graphs?!)... but I hated their API (or documentation).

-It seems to me, that since both `libevent` and `libev` are so general targeted, they end up having too many options and functions...
+It seems to me, that since both `libevent` and `libev` are so all-encompassing, they end up having too many options and functions...
 I, on the other hand, am a fan of well designed abstractions, even at the price of control.
 I mean, you're writing a server that should handle 100K concurrent connections - do you really need to manage the socket polling timeouts ("ticks")?!
 Are you really expecting more than a second to pass with no events?

 P.S.